 What happens now?

-Well, if you run your restaurant on a cloud POS system, your business comes to a screeching halt without wifi.
-Orders aren’t displayed properly in the kitchen, staff can’t clock in and out, and your diner’s information is completely inaccessible.
+Well, if you run your restaurant on a cloud POS system, your business comes to a screeching halt without the Internet.
+Orders aren’t displayed properly in the kitchen, staff can’t clock in and out, and your diner’s information and sales data are completely inaccessible.

 That’s no minor disruption – that’s an entire dinner rush at risk.
 You could lose time, money, and return customers.

-In this article, we’ll break down exactly what happens when a cloud-based POS restaurant loses their wifi and how you can avoid these disasters.
+In this article, we’ll break down exactly what happens when a cloud-based POS restaurant loses Internet and how you can avoid these disasters.
 We’ll go over:

 Let’s get started!